datamechanics/jupyter-hub-example/README.md

 This is an example integration of the DataMechanics platform in JupyterHub.

-WARNING: this is for educational purposes only.
-The JupyterHub installation will give unauthenticated access to your cluster.

 If you have an existing JupyterHub setup and wish to add Data Mechanics support to it, please check out the YAML configuration files and cherry-pick the configurations that makes sense in your case.